 Patty Mills, San Antonio Spurs (four years, $50 million): I wanted to choose Tony Snell here.
 He’s a worse player than Mills, and is considerably less proven.
 He would also allow me to write about how Milwaukee signed a far better player than Miles Plumlee to a cheaper contract than Miles Plumlee, and how that new contract was still extremely player friendly, and what that says about the Miles Plumlee deal.

-I refrained, only because 3 and D wings are in such high demand that this may actually be a market-fair deal.
-Instead, I can say that Mills, who is receiving the same four years, $50 million that Plumlee did, is still robbing the generally-prudent Spurs here.
+I refrained, only because 3-and-D wings are in such high demand that this may actually be a fair-market deal.
+Instead, I can say that Mills, who is receiving the same four years, $50 million that Plumlee did, is robbing the generally-prudent Spurs here.

 As a soon to be 29-year-old point guard who has proven his inability to do anything against big wing defenders (see: Thompson, China Klay), there’s no way Mills should come away with this many years and that many dollars.
 Not in this summer’s market, where point guards are in relatively low demand and unusually high supply.
 Credit to Mills for sensing this and signing before the money dried up, though any fringe starter would likely gobble up $50 million guaranteed, market savvy or not.